 22. A second key component of a quality assurance system includes mechanisms for assuring the quality of health care system inputs, such as human resources and physical infrastructure.
 These mechanisms include certification and registration of health care professionals with periodic recertification requirements, as well as registration of health care facilities.
-While registration of health care facilities and certification may be done on a voluntary basis.
+While registration of health care facilities and certification of health care professionals are required by law, re-certification may be done on a voluntary basis.